jamezmca/the-complete-javascript-course/README.md

-# The Complete JavaScript Course: Zero to HERO in 2024 🔥
+# The Complete JavaScript Course🔥

-The modern JavaScript course for everyone!
+The modern JavaScript course to help you go from Zero to HERO in 2024!
 Master JavaScript with projects, challenges and theory; the only course you'll ever need!

 ## What You'll Learn